Skip to Content

 How long does homemade food last?

-Homemade dog food stays fresh in your fridge for three to four days when stored properly in airtight containers.
+Refrigerated homemade dog food stays fresh for 3-5 days when stored properly in airtight containers.
+You’ll want to freeze portions for longer storage, lasting up to 3 months frozen.

 When to switch from puppy recipes?